" To empower Iowa women to exercise their rights, engage in public discourse, and make their voices heard at all levels of government "

 Ketanji Brown Jackson

-How We Learn To Behave
+How We Learn To Be Brave

 Mariann Budde